 Special Populations Housing Coordinator

-This person is likely part of the committee that handles the special housing requests, and ultimately assigns students with special housing needs to their spaces.
-When I had issues with not being approved for special housing as well as my first housing assignment, this person helped ensure that I received the accommodations I requested, and assisted me in finding an accessible room.
+This person is likely part of the committee that handles the special housing requests.
+They ultimately assign students with special housing needs to their spaces.
+When I had issues with my first housing assignment, this person helped ensure that I received the accommodations I requested, and assisted me in finding an accessible room.
 This was incredibly helpful with my housing this year, as I am able to stay in the same dorm room that I did last year.
-Read more about my housing accommodations here.

 Student Support Specialist

 For students who are apprehensive about a situation or potential situation, talking to a member of the Student Support staff can be a great help.
-When I was worried about a situation with another student, the staff listened to all of my concerns and helped me develop a plan to ensure that I wouldn’t have to worry about the situation anymore.
-This department usually has a confidentiality agreement in place, meaning that they do not have to report what is said in the meetings unless the student requests that they do so.
+When I was worried about a situation with another student, the staff listened to all of my concerns.
+They helped me develop a plan to ensure that I wouldn’t have to worry about the situation anymore.
+This department usually has a confidentiality agreement in place.
+That means they do not have to report what is said in the meetings unless the student requests that they do so.

 Mail Services Coordinator